What makes Data-Driven Fasting Different?

 While there is much talk about autophagy (i.e., self-eating or the body’s way of cleaning out old and damaged cells), when we don’t eat, there is very little understanding of the actual length of fasting required to achieve an optimal amount of autophagy.

-Unfortunately, studies on yeast and worms in a Petri dish aren’t the same as humans living in the real world, who also need to be robust and resilient to survive into old age.
+Unfortunately, studies on yeast and worms in a Petri dish aren’t the same as humans living in the real world, who must also be robust and resilient to survive into old age.

 Research by Valter Longo has shown that cycles of 48-hour fasting produce benefits in mice.
 However, mice aren’t tiny humans.
 One day for a mouse is equivalent to 40 human days.
 The equivalent of a 48-hour fast in a mouse (i.e., 80 days) would kill most humans.

-Unfortunately, measuring autophagy in humans would be impossible to do.
-So, the reality is that we know very little about autophagy in humans or how long we need to fast to achieve it!
+Unfortunately, measuring autophagy in humans is impossible.
+So, we know very little about autophagy in humans or how long we need to fast to achieve it!

 But we do know that autophagy occurs all the time, to some extent.
-However, it is particularly active when we are not overfed and in a negative energy balance over the long term.
-Too much autophagy can be harmful if you lose precious lean muscle mass when you fast and don’t get enough dietary protein.
+It is particularly active when we are not overfed and in a negative energy balance over the long term.
+Too much autophagy can be harmful if you lose precious lean muscle mass when you don’t get enough protein.

-People often refer to the case study of Angus Barbieri, who fasted for 392 days and came out thin and healthy.
-However, they fail to mention the ten young men in their 20s who died after not eating between 46 and 71 days in the 1981 Irish Hunger Strike
+People often refer to Angus Barbieri, who fasted for 392 days and came out thin and healthy.
+However, they fail to mention the ten young men in their 20s who died after not eating between 46 and 71 days in the 1981 Irish Hunger Strike.

-Over time, extended fasting can worsen metabolic health, particularly if you don’t get enough protein and nutrients over the long term.
-Common symptoms of extended fasting without adequate nutrition that can lead to weight loss plateaus include:
+Extended fasting can worsen metabolic health, particularly if you don’t get enough protein and nutrients over the long term.
+Common symptoms of extended fasting without adequate nutrition include:

 While we know little about the benefits of autophagy in humans, we do know that achieving a more optimal body composition, body fat percentage, fasting blood glucose, and waist-to-height ratio are highly correlated with a reduced risk of dying of any cause.

-Cumulative small bursts of autophagy followed by nutrient-dense refeeds are more beneficial than occasional multi-day fasts followed by energy-dense, nutrient-poor bingeing that immediately reverses all the benefits of your self-inflicted deprivation.
+Cumulative small bursts of autophagy followed by nutrient-dense refeeding is more beneficial than occasional multi-day fasts followed by energy-dense, nutrient-poor bingeing that immediately reverses all the benefits of your self-inflicted deprivation.

 Many people try calorie counting using apps like MyFitnessPal.
 But sadly, very few people achieve the long-term success they had hoped for.